 Like the Chancellor, I would like to welcome you to the launch of our 600th Anniversary Celebrations and Fundraising Campaign.

-600 years is a very long time.
+Six hundred years is a very long time.
 How many institutions can you think of that have been around for 600 years?
-How many companies, governments, organizations?
+How many companies, governments, organisations?
 Not many.

 Scholars have been coming to St Andrews to study, teachers to teach, and students to learn for six centuries.
 I hope that, like me, you each feel enormously proud to be part of that history.